 When divorce is mentioned the common reaction is that it is mainly a legal matter and legal advice, quite properly, is sought out.
 But this is just the start.
-Experts are then arranged by the legal advisor usually in the area of childcare (if relevant) but most likely in pension assessment and or financial analysis.
+Experts are then arranged by the legal adviser usually in the area of childcare (if relevant) but most likely in pension assessment and or financial analysis.
 This means that the role of a financial adviser during a divorce becomes more central than what many people might normally think of, and that’s where we come in.
+Common Financial divorce mistakes don’t have to be common.
 In all our years of helping clients the sort of issues that tend to arise include:

 Dealing with emotions

 - Letting emotions override what should be sensible decisions in order to have one-upmanship.
 In our experience this this not only tends to prolong legal proceedings but also increase legal fees.